Get or Renew Medical Card Online

 Schedule an Appointment

-Want a same day medical marijuana card?
-First, schedule an appointment with a licensed Illinois medical marijuana doctor and get approved for medical cannabis in IL.
-To do this, simply visit MMJ Certifications scheduling page and select a time that suits you best.
+First, simply visit MMJ Certifications scheduling page and select a time that suits you best.
 Unlike some other medical cannabis providers, MMJ Certifications does not require you to submit medical records to get approved for medical cannabis in Illinois.

 Our team is available to assist you if you have any questions or concerns about the process.
 We look forward to helping you obtain the medical cannabis you need for your health and well-being.